Marissa Shubin, Practice Manager

 Client Service Representatives

-At home, Emily enjoys walking, spending time outdoors, chasing sunsets, and spending time with friends and family.
-She also likes to sing, play the guitar and cello, and considers herself a very musical person.
-Emily owns a Beagle mix named Camo, a Hound mix named Cadence, and a Long Haired Calico cat named Luana.
+At home, Emily and her husband enjoy spending time outdoors, chasing sunsets, and spending time with friends and family.
+She considers herself a very musical person.
+Emily owns a Beagle mix named Camo, a Long Haired Calico cat named Luana, and a short-haired gray cat named Seymour Fuzzy Bottoms.

 Hannah joined CVVH and PTVC in August of 2015.
 She is brand new to the veterinary field and is very much enjoying her introduction to veterinary medicine as well as getting to know the clients and their pets.
 Hannah grew up in Jefferson County and graduated from Chimacum High School.
 She grew up bringing her pets to our hospital and feels honored to be a part of the team.
 Outside of work, Hannah enjoys taking her dog for walks, short hikes, going to the beach and spending time with her friends and family.
 Hannah is the owner of a fun-loving Yorkshire Terrier named Rue.